mojs/mojs.github.io/docs/tutorials/shape-swirl/README.md

   swirlFrequency: 3, // defines frequency of the sine
   pathScale:      'rand( .1, 1 )', // defines how much the total path length should be scaled
   direction:      1, // direction of the sine could be 1 or -1
-  degreeShift:    45, // angle shift for the sinusoidal path });
+  degreeShift:    45, // rotatation shift for the sinusoidal path });
 ```